 I don’t know

 is your home town?

-Environmentalist Rachel Carson, a biologist and gifted writer, called the small “a window to what matters.”
-In her 1962 book Silent Spring, Carson paid vital attention to the power of agricultural toxins at the smallest possible level: 3
+Environmentalist Rachel Carson, a biologist and gifted writer of the science and wonder of nature, called the small “a window to what matters.”
+In her 1962 book Silent Spring, Carson paid vital attention to the power of agricultural toxins at the smallest possible level: 4

 It is only when we bring our focus to bear, first on the individual cells of the body, then on the minute structures within the cells, and finally on the ultimate reactions of the molecules within these structures – only when we do this can we comprehend the most serious and far-reaching effects of the haphazard introduction of foreign chemicals into our internal environment…The extraordinary energy –producing mechanism of the body is basic not only to health but to life the nature of many of the chemicals used against insects, rodents, and weeds, is such that they may strike directly at this system, disrupting its beautifully functioning mechanism.